 - Click the menu button, which sits at the top right corner (the button with three small dots), and scroll down to “Find support or report page.”

 - Follow the on-screen instructions until you’ve successfully filed your report.

-If you’re presented with an offer like a free meal voucher from Texas Roadhouse, make sure that it's coming from a reputable source.
+If you’re presented with an offer like a free meal voucher from Texas Roadhouse or a free Range Rover, make sure that it's coming from a reputable source.
 For example, Texas Roadhouse only posts from its official account, which contains the blue verified checkmark next to its name.

-You will also want to be cautious when you receive phone calls, e-mails, or text messages that compel you to respond because they could be scams.
+You will also want to be cautious when you receive phone calls, e-mails, text messages, or direct messages that compel you to respond because they could be scams.

 Some common tactic online scammers often use to get you to hand over sensitive information include:

 - Sharing offers that are too good to be true.